'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 Wilson returned to the area Sunday, still shaken by how close the bullets had come to him.

-"I woke up this morning in tears," he said as he stood outside Hoban Korean BBQ, where boards covered two windows that had been shot out.
-"I'm heartbroken by what I saw ... it almost took my life."
+“I really thought last night I was going to be the victim, that I was going to lose my life,” he said as he stood outside Hoban Korean BBQ, where boards covered two windows that had been shot out.
+“I’m heartbroken by what I saw here last night and what I experienced and what I barely escaped.”

-Hoban remained closed Sunday, but several other nearby businesses, were open.
-However, several, including Cowboy Slim's, the Uptown Tavern, the Pourhouse and the Fremont Restaurant & Bar, said they would close by 8 or 9 p.m.
-Sunday.
-Foot traffic was light in the area Sunday evening, partly because of rainfall.
+Hoban remained closed Sunday, but several other nearby businesses were open.
+However, several, including Cowboy Slim’s, the Uptown Tavern, the Pourhouse and the Fremont Restaurant & Bar, closed early Sunday evening.
+Foot traffic was light in the area, partly because of rainfall.

+Joseph “Smalls” Johnson, manager of Williams Uptown Pub and Peanut Bar, said his bar had a long line out the door when the gunfire erupted.
+Some customers sheltered in the pub’s basement while others left via the back door to avoid Hennepin Avenue.

+Business has been bustling the past two weeks, he said, with people delighted to be out with friends again.
+But it was slow Sunday night, and he said he too was considering closing early.

 ‘Pretty much speechless’

 Hours after the shooting Sunday, Alyssa Tyson paced nervously outside HCMC while her 23-year-old daughter, Taija, was inside for treatment after being shot twice.
-One bullet had ripped through her leg, striking her femur bone, while another had grazed her arm, according to her mother.
+One bullet had ripped through her leg, striking her femur, while another had grazed her arm, according to her mother.

 Alyssa Tyson said that her daughter, who works as a personal care assistant, had gone to Uptown with a male companion, who had also been shot, with a bullet passing close to his spine.